sjwines/hourofai/forest/forest2.md

 ---

-This custom block allows you to pick up a maximum amount of 3 data shards at a time.
+This custom block allows you to pick up a maximum of 3 data shards at a time.

 ---